rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domain-trusts/get-list-domain-trusts.rst

 Request
 -------

-The following table shows the header parameters for the get a domain-trust
+The following table shows the header parameters for the get a domain trust
 request:

 .. csv-table::